Updated on 12/20/2022.

 In the U.S., therapists are required to have studied a subject related to mental health and therapy, such as psychology, child development, social work, or neuroscience.
 A therapist must also have attained a master’s degree at a university with an accredited program related to their area of specialty, surpass a threshold of supervised training (typically 2,000 hours), and they’re also required to apply for licensure before beginning practice.
 State license requirements vary, so it’s important to confirm with the state’s governing body overseeing accreditation and area of specialization, before working with a new therapist.

 What is a psychiatrist?

 Unlike therapists, psychiatrists are expected to complete a four-year program in medical school and receive specific training in psychiatry for a four-year residency period.
+They will need a medical degree in order to conduct psychological testing, counseling, and other duties.
 The first year of residency training is typically done in a hospital, where the psychiatrist-in-training works with patients in other fields outside their area of specialty.
 The next three years are spent learning about the diagnostic process and treatment of mental illness, including areas like psychotherapy.